t7-reapy/t7_workspace/README.md

 <!-- | Name | Author | []() | []() | []() | -->

-# Knowns bugs spotted on map
+# Known bugs spotted on map

 ## ZM_TEST

+- dvar developer 2 errors:
+  - perk utility script throws error in splitscreen.
+  - 64 buffer limit for postfx shader array.
 - sometimes, the player inspection of weapon is stuck and impossible to disable
 - umbra bug when jumbing in north exterior corridor <= don't know how to fix this ...
   > according to some messages in the MT discord, it could be due to engine optimisations when using brushes.
 Try using patches instead !
-- the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged)
+- the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged) <= probably will be fixed with another LUA HUD
-- perk utility script throws error in splitscreen. (need developer dvar set to 2)
-- zombie stuck list of places:
+- zombie stuck in a list of places:
   - AI walk on balcony (north)
   - Appartement entrance
   - Appartement balcony exit towards south (too steep)